MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## May 4, 2023

-Microsoft has released the latest **Microsoft Edge Extended Stable Channel (Version Version 112.0.1722.71)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Extended Stable Channel (Version 112.0.1722.71)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 This update contains the following Microsoft Edge-specific updates: